A timeline of OJ Simpson's life and sensational trial

 Simpson's family announced his death on April 11, 2024, one day after he died from cancer.

-"On April 10th, our father, Orenthal James Simpson, succumbed to his battle with cancer," they wrote on X, the platform formerly known as Twitter.
+"On April 10th, our father, Orenthal James Simpson, succumbed to his battle with cancer," the family wrote on X, the platform formerly known as Twitter.
 "He was surrounded by his children and grandchildren.
 During this time of transition, his family asks that you please respect their wishes for privacy and grace."

 ABC News' Sabina Ghebremedhin contributed to this report.